jamesmccannon02/autoSchoolDay/README.md

-# Automatically open your applications for school
+# Automatically open your applications for school (Under development)

 This is designed to open a number of applications on startup using a simple ```school``` command within the command prompt